 Terms of Reference for the Progressive Caucus

-Background: The Progressive Caucus Terms of Reference were developed through a participatory and transparent process involving over 30 members of Democrats Abroad (DA), from all three DA regions.
+Development: The Progressive Caucus Terms of Reference were developed through a participatory and transparent process involving over 30 members of Democrats Abroad (DA), from all three DA regions.

 - Informal open group discussions at DA Global Meeting - May 2017

 - Two shared Purpose Workshops at DA Global Meeting - May 2017

 - Shared Purpose Workshop (virtual meeting) - May 2017

 - Caucus Issues Survey - August 2017

 - Draft developed by participants representing all 3 regions – Sep-Oct 2017

 - Online open review for comments and suggested edits – October 2017

 - Two online discussion meetings to ensure wide participation - October 2017